One of the three main theatrical systems in the world

 This is an ancient Chinese fairy tale.
 The Empire of Heaven was having a huge peach banquet but did not invite the Monkey King.
 This angered the Monkey King so much that he went up to heaven before the banquet, and ate all the peaches and the Pills of Immortality intended for the banquet.
 He then proceeded to destroy many of Heaven's palaces.
 Due to its large amount of martial arts, this is one of China's most popular Operas.

 Jiaozan, a senior official of the Song Dynasty was exiled to Shamen Island because he killed a treacherous court official.
 The commander in chief Yang Yanzhao sent Ren Tanghui to protect Jiaozan secretly.
 During the night, Ren stayed at the same crossroad as Jiao.
 In that inn, a fierce fight took place between Ren Yanzhao and the innkeeper Liu Lihua who thought Ren Yanzhao wanted to murder Jiaozan.
 The fight waged for hours until Liu Lihua's wife came in with a lit candle.
 The two men recognized each other, and this cleared up their misunderstanding.

 4) Picking up a Jade Bracelet

 A young girl named Sun Yujiao enjoyed doing embroidery work in front of her family home's gate.
 One day a young intellectual named Fu Ming passed by and instantly fell in love with her.
 Fu Ming dropped a jade bracelet on the ground on purpose to express his love.
 Sun Yujiao picked it up, which signified her acceptance of his love.
-Before Fu Ming's dropping of the bracelet, she did not like him, but when he gave this display of his love for her, she changed her mind.
+Before Fu Ming dropped off the bracelet, she did not like him, but when he gave this display of his love for her, she changed her mind.
 This is a very traditional style of Chinese love story.